m-que/Recipes-Ratings-Project/README.md

 | False  |   29.1694 |      4.62931 |
 | True   |  370.846  |      4.61345 |

 Since I am measuring how different two numerical distributions are (average rating for fast and slow recipes), the test statistic I used is the difference in group means (mean rating of fast recipes - mean rating of slow recipes).
-I chose to use the significance level of 5% to ensure the accuracy of the conclusion.
+I chose to use the significance level of 5% to increase accuracy of the randomized test result.

 The observed difference in means was calculated to be 0.015854362618372697.